AdobeDocs/experience-manager-screens.en/help/using/enclosed-corporate-network.md

 Follow the steps below to ensure proper connection of the AEM Screen players in this configuration:

 1. Make sure that each of the AEM Screen players is connected to the Routers Network.
-1. Test the internet connection by calling a URL in your system's browser.
+1. Test the Internet connection by calling a URL in your system's browser.

    >[!NOTE]
    >In case that you receive an error, check the network settings.
 There are basically two options for a proper network connection: